| Tracks of the New York City Subway

 is a good guess, though, that the extra cost of color might make the

 cost of the book prohibitive.
-Finally, there

 is a personal favorite I would like to see included.
 Dougherty includes